 Involves a study of the foundations of human happiness and moral reasoning.
 It directs attention to such contemporary moral issues as social justice, sex and love, prejudice and abortion.

 Philosophical analysis of social processes as well as an attempt to develop the criteria for judging political institutions.
 Individuals such as Plato, Aristotle, Aquinas, Hobbes, Locke, Mill, and Marx may be considered.

 +PHIL 217.
 History of Ancient Philosophy • 3 credits

 Introduces the history of western philosophy by examining the positions of, among others, the Pre-Socratics, Plato and Aristotle.
 Course is a study of philosophical thought characteristic of the period 600 B.C.E. to 400 C.E.

 Coordinated by faculty from theology, philosophy and sometimes by an instructor from another field.
 The course is part of the interdisciplinary minor in justice and peace.
 Research project required.
-Recommended prerequisite: PHIL 207, 219, or THEO 280.
-(Same as THEO 302)
+Prerequisites: JPS 101.

 Study of ethical principles and the application of ethical principles to situations relevant to decision-making in the professional and business world.
 Students will be expected to reflect on question-raising situations that demand careful, informed moral deliberation.

 Discusses environmental issues, analyzes philosophical and theological responses, calls for an evaluation of those responses and challenges the students to draw their own critical conclusions.
 Prerequisites: One PHIL or THEO course.
 (Same as THEO 311).